-3.8.6 Over the 6 month period from January 2014 - July 2014 the total crime figure is down in comparison to the same period in 2013.
-Anti-social behaviour remains as the highest reported crime, with an increase in this crime from 2013-2014.
+3.4.5 Over the same 12 month period from last year the total crime figure is down from 125 crimes to 100.
+Anti-social behaviour remains as the highest reported crime.

-3.9 Markets
+3.5 Markets

-- 3.9.1 This indicator monitors the existence of regular markets in the town centre. - 3.9.2 Markets, like events, can be a major motivating factor for people to come to a town centre.
-The presence of a regular (albeit temporary) traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist markets to come to the area, including farmers markets, artisan markets, continental markets, Christmas Markets, night markets, etc. - 3.9.3 All this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors form a growing catchment area. - 3.9.4 The National Market Trade Federation has a record of one market held in Newent.
-This is located in the Memorial Hall and is held every Friday.
-The market is described as a country market. - 3.9.5 There is an additional small market on a Thursday (all day) located in the Market Square.
+- 3.5.1 This indicator monitors the existence of regular markets in the town centre. - 3.5.2 Markets, like events, can be a major motivating factor for people to come to a town centre.
+The presence of a regular (albeit temporary) traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist markets to come to the area, including farmers markets, artisan markets, continental markets, Christmas Markets, night markets, etc. - 3.5.3 All of this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors from a growing catchment area. - 3.5.4 The National Market Trade Federation has no record of any markets held in Newent. - 3.5.5 There is a small market on a Thursday (all day) located in the Market Square.